Bootstrap UI kit: design responsive website prototypes

 Designing a mobile-first website with Bootstrap is quick, easy and cost-effective.
-Prototype eye-grabbing new websites with Justinmind’s new Bootstrap UI kit.
+Prototype eye-grabbing websites with Justinmind’s Bootstrap UI kit.

 Looking to get straight into designing with a flexible, easy-to-use UI kit with our prototyping tool?
-Then look no further than Bootstrap.
+Then look no further than Justinmind’s Bootstrap UI kit.

 Bootstrap is among the most popular open source web design frameworks in the world.
 Formerly known as the Twitter blueprint, this front-end framework has become the go-to choice for many web designers and developers.

-Get Justinmind’s new Bootstrap UI kit and start creating mobile-responsive websites today!
+Get Justinmind’s Bootstrap UI kit and start creating mobile-responsive websites today!

 Bootstrap was born in 2011 and is the result of a group of designers and developers getting together at Twitter.
 Jacob Thornton and Mark Otto, who were at the forefront, helped to develop what they would later call the “Twitter Blueprint”.